July Birthstone: Ruby Meaning, Folklore, and Buyer’s Guide

 Protection For Warriors As “The Blood Of Earth”

-Many cultures in the East believed the ruby to be the blood of the Earth which held the power of life.
-They associated the gemstone with vigor, passion, abundance, and protection.
-Due to the protection that rubies were believed to inspire, they would be inserted into the flesh of warriors for protection in battle.
+Many cultures in the East believed the ruby was the blood of the Earth, holding the power of life.
+They tied the gemstone to vigor, passion, abundance, and protection.
+To draw on that protection, rubies were sometimes inserted into the flesh of warriors before battle.

-There is much folklore of them being placed or worn on the left side of the body to inspire protection, wealth, wisdom, and success.
-This thought of protection carried on into the 14th century.
+There is much folklore of rubies being placed or worn on the left side of the body to inspire protection, wealth, wisdom, and success.
+This belief carried into the 14th century.
 In 1365, Sir John Mandeville wrote of a man who touched the four corners of his land with his ruby to protect his property.

 An Eternal Flame Inside

-There are others who believed this dazzling stone was created by fire.
-Due to their inner glow, they were believed to hold an eternal flame.
-Ancient Greeks would even put rubies in water to make the water boil.
+Others believed this dazzling stone was created by fire.
+Due to its inner glow, the ruby was said to hold an eternal flame.
+Ancient Greeks would even put rubies in water in the hope of making the water boil.
 (By the way, do you know the best time to boil water when cooking vegetables?
 Find out.)

 Believed To Be Created By God

-They are mentioned in the Bible as one of the 12 stones created by God.
+Rubies are mentioned in the Bible as one of the 12 stones created by God, set into the breastplate of the High Priest in the Book of Exodus.

 A Disaster Forecaster?

-There are some who believe rubies can foretell disasters.
-To this day, people believe their ruby will change color or appear duller prior to a disaster to warn the wearer.
-It is believed the stone returns to its original color when the wearer is no longer in danger.
+Some still believe rubies can foretell disasters.
+To this day, people say a ruby will change color or appear duller just before a calamity to warn the wearer, then return to its original color when the wearer is no longer in danger.
+Direct evidence of this is anecdotal, but the story has crossed continents for centuries.

 Ruby’s Metaphysical Properties

-• Protect the wearer as well as the the wearer’s household.
+• Protect the wearer as well as the wearer’s household.

 • Energize and stimulate motivation.